coverclock/com-diag-obelisk/README.md

     wwvbtool -N GP -r -s -u -l -n -p -O ./wwvb.fifo

     gpsmon

+Similarly, use a UDP socket for gpsd and wwvbtool to communicate.
+This requires a gpsd built with the NETFEED option.

+    gpsd -b -N -D 2 -n udp://localhost:60180

+    wwvbtool -N GP -r -s -u -l -n -p -U localhost:60180

+    gpsmon

 Configure and test Pulse Per Second (PPS) when using -p flag on wwvbtool.
 Note that in this example gpiopin=18 is GPIO18 a.k.a. physical pin 12.